sandstorm-org/sandstorm-website/_posts/2023-11-14-osm-on-sandstorm.md

 ![Diagram of Organic Maps: One arrow from Map Data server for Organic Maps to Organic Maps phone app indicates downloading of map regions.
 Arrows in either direction indicate import/export of bookmarks from Organic Maps phone app and unspecified means of sharing with friends."](/news/images/desert-atlas-diagram-organic-maps.png)

 But what if you want to bookmark some spots for a night on the town and share them with some friends?
 Exporting and sending bookmark files is a bit inconvenient.
 There's a web-based sharing feature for Organic Maps, but it reveals the location to Organic Maps' server.
-If you want to plan the evening together, sharing KML files is especially incovenient.
-You might find yourself using a different centalized service (Google Maps comes to mind but there are OSM-based options), even if you impport the results to Organic Maps.
+If you want to plan the evening together, sharing KML files is especially inconvenient.
+You might find yourself using a different centralized service (Google Maps comes to mind but there are OSM-based options), even if you import the results to Organic Maps.

 This is where a private web app comes in handy.
 Instead of collaborating and sharing on a centralized service, you can use Desert Atlas on a trusted Sandstorm server.
 When you're done, you can each export the locations to Organic Maps for navigation and convenience.
 (And if you're not sharing or collaborating, you can always stick to Organic Maps.
 It's probably still more secure than a private web server sitting on the Internet.)